batuhankmkaraman/mlbasedad/testing/README.md

-The code used for testing the models.
+The code used for testing/interpreting the models.
 Will be updated.